 In 82 of the 88 market declines, the recovery was under one year.

 Let’s explore the performance of a $10,000 investment in the S&P 500® Index over a 10-, 20- and 30-year time periods (as of 31 Dec 2022).

 Historical equity market drawdowns and subsequent recoveries (1937 - 2022)

 - Missing out on the market’s top-performing days can have a significant impact on your equity portfolio.

-- Using a $10,000 initial investment as an example, missing the 20 top-performing days over the last 20 years would result in a final account value of $16,794 — just slightly above your original investment.
+- Using a $10,000 initial investment as an example, missing the 20 top-performing days over the last 20 years would result in a final account value of $18,029—less than double your original investment.

 Professional management can help take emotions out of financial decisions and markets.
 The irrational behavior caused by behavioral biases can impose significant costs on individuals portfolio performance.